|Best Classic Lever Action||The Winchester Model 94||Check Price||

 Over the years, several manufacturers have attempted to produce lever actions without the lever’s limitations.
 Probably the most conspicuous failure was the Model 88 Winchester.
 Arguably the best-looking lever gun ever made, it fed from a box magazine, so you could use pointed bullets, and had the same type of bolt lockup as a bolt action, so you could use modern, high-intensity cartridges.
 It had a truly dreadful trigger, however, and was capable of only mediocre (by bolt-action standards) accuracy.

-It set new standards for frightfulness of line and disharmony of shape, but the BLR is a good gun, and its appearance has been improved in recent years.
+It set new standards for frightfulness of line and disharmony of shape, but the BLR is one of the best lever action rifles, and its appearance has been improved in recent years.
 It feeds from a box magazine and is chambered for high-velocity cartridges.
 Thanks to a ratchet system that runs its bolt back and forward, the BLR is extremely smooth and fast.
 It remains handicapped by a trigger that you can sort of live with, and accuracy that is, for the most part, okay but no better.

 “The general liquidity of these commemoratives has not been as good as would be expected….
 In our opinion, one should purchase weapons of this nature for their enjoyment factor as the investment potential is not sufficient reason for their purchase.”

 This sleek rifle lasted only 18 years in the marketplace and does not command a lot of money today on the used-gun market.
-If you find one in .308 or .358 Winchester, look hard at it, but I can't get enthusiastic.
-The trigger varies from poor to awful and can't be fixed.
+If you find one in .308 or .358 Winchester, look hard at it, but I can’t get enthusiastic.
+The trigger varies from poor to awful and can’t be fixed.
 Accuracy is good at best, and often much less than that.
-The 88 is a lever gun that wants to be a bolt action but can't hack it
+The 88 is a lever gun that wants to be a bolt action but can’t hack it.
+Check availability here.

 There are more Marlin lever variants around than I can possibly go into, but a Marlin 336 in .30/30 or .35 is about as good a deer gun as you can get.
 And my heart goes out to the Model 1895 Guide Gun in .45/70—very short, very handy, and loads of muscle when used with modern ammo.